JustinLiang/ElevatorSimulation/README.md

 To simluate elevator faults one can press '+1' or '-1', '+2' or '-2', etc. The minus sign '-' means there is a fault at the elevator.
 The plus sign '+' clears the fault.

-To stop the simlulation one must press the sequence 'ee'.
+To stop the simulation one must press the sequence 'ee'.